The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 History of Jiu-Jitsu

-Many of the modern and popular styles of martial arts, including judo, aikido, and Brazilian jiu-jitsu, have their origins in classic Japanese jiu-jitsu.
+Many of today's and popular martial arts styles, including judo, aikido and Brazilian jiu-jitsu, have their origins in classical Japanese jiu-jitsu.

-By and large, without jiu-jitsu, the fair of modern massacre would not be what we know it in its current form.
-It may seem to someone that the jiu-jitsu federation paid us extra, but in fact, many martial arts would lose their effectiveness.
+By and large, without jiu-jitsu, the modern fight fair would not be what we know it in its current form.
+It may seem to some that the Jiu-Jitsu Federation paid us extra, but in fact, many martial arts would lose their effectiveness.

-So, jiu-jitsu, or as they say in Japan, juju was one of the fundamental methods of samurai combat training.
-Well, of course, when it comes to Japan, it's somehow about samurai, or technology, or geisha, or really bad porn.
+So, jiu-jitsu, or as they say in Japan, jujiju, was one of the fundamental methods of samurai combat training.
+Well, of course, when it comes to Japan, then it is, one way or another, connected with samurai, or technology, or geishas, or very bad porn.

-As you know, the equipment of a samurai made him a killing machine, but anything can happen in battle, and in frequent cases, when a warrior was left without a sword, dagger and bow, he had to fight with the last weapon that he had left - with his hands and feet, and more often everything against an armed enemy.
+As you know, the samurai’s equipment made him a killing machine, but in battle anything can happen, and in frequent cases when a warrior was left without a sword, dagger and bow, he had to fight with the last weapon he had left - with his hands and feet, and more often everything, against an armed enemy.

 The literal translation of "jujutsu" can be confusing.
-"The Art of Softness"... are you serious!?
-Powerful and effective techniques devised to, if not kill, then simply lay down the enemy with bare hands give the least softness.
+“The Art of Softness”... are you serious!?
+Powerful and effective techniques, invented in order to, if not kill, then simply kill the enemy with bare hands, least of all smack of softness.

 Why is Jiu-Jitsu one of the best martial arts?

-Jiu-jitsu is one of the most effective martial arts in the world because it uses the aggressiveness and momentum of the attacker against him.
-In fact, this is the art of counterattack, self-defense in its purest form.
-It made no sense for a chained and tired samurai to rush to the tip of a spear or sword, it was easier for him to kill the enemy with his own energy.
-In addition, hitting the armor with your hands and feet is not entirely effective, but dodging, intercepting the blow and planting the enemy on his own weapon is quite useful.
+Jiu-Jitsu is one of the most effective martial arts in the world because it uses the aggression and momentum of the attacker against himself.
+In essence, this is the art of counterattacks, self-defense in its purest form.
+For a chained and tired samurai, there was no point in throwing himself at the tip of a spear or sword; it was easier for him to kill the enemy with his own energy.
+In addition, hitting armor with your hands and feet is not entirely effective, but dodging, intercepting a blow and impaling the enemy on his own weapon is quite useful.

-The basic principle of jiu-jitsu is “not to go into direct confrontation in order to win”, not to resist, but to yield to the onslaught of the enemy, only directing his actions to the right side until he is trapped, and then turn the strength and actions of the enemy against him.
+The basic principle of jiu-jitsu is “not to go into direct confrontation in order to win”, not to resist, but to yield to the onslaught of the enemy, only directing his actions in the right side until he is trapped, and then turn the enemy's power and actions against him.

-Jiu-Jitsu fighting techniques are based on the knowledge of human anatomy, physiology and psychophysiology, as well as on filigree technique, brought to automatism and the nuances of the strategy and tactics of the fight.
-There is no place for all sorts of dance "pas" and techniques in the style of "cinema".
-There is only one task: to destroy your enemy or enemies as quickly as possible, using any methods that are in your arsenal.
+Combat techniques of jiu-jitsu are based on knowledge of human anatomy, physiology and psychophysiology, as well as on filigree technique brought to the point of automatism and the nuances of strategy and tactics of fighting.
+There is no place for all sorts of dance steps and film-style techniques.
+There is only one task: destroy your enemy or enemies as quickly as possible, using any methods in your arsenal.

 Country of origin: Korea